nervous-systems/hildebrand/README.md

 A couple of the tests expect to get capacity information back from Dynamo, and so can't run against a local instance.
-If `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` are set, these tests will try to connect and create some tables.
+If `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` are set, these tests will try to connect and create some tables (in Dynamo's default region, `us-east-1`).

 Assuming a local Node install, `lein cljsbuild test` will run the Clojurescript tests.